-Strategic Plan 2018-22
+2018-22 Strategic Plan

 Activity in 2020 was strongly conditioned by the effects of the pandemic caused by the new coronavirus, COVID-19.
-Faced with an unparalleled set of challenges, the Bank activated its contingency plans and proceeded with the implementation of measures at various levels to ensure the organization's functionality under safe and secure conditions the organization in safe conditions for its employees and customers.
+Faced with an unparalleled set of challenges, the Bank activated its contingency plans and proceeded with the implementation of measures at various levels to ensure the organization's functioning under safe and secure conditions for its employees and customers.

-In this context, a review of the implementation of the strategic plan 2018-22, underway since 2018.
-This plan, initiated to change the Bank's business model to ensure the sustainability of results, is based initially on five blocks fundamentals:
+In this context, a review of the implementation of the 2018-22 Strategic Plan, underway since 2018, was initiated.
+This plan, with the objective of changing the Bank's business model to ensure the sustainability of results, is originally based on five fundamental blocks:

-- (i) optimizing the Bank's commercial functions, ensuring the growth, loyalty, and profitability of private and corporate individual and corporate customers; - (ii) innovation in the offer, both within the core banking business and through expansion to new product lines such as insurance, diversifying the sources of revenue and reducing exposure to debt securities; - (iii) digitalization of BFA, both in internal processes and in the relationship with Clients; - (iv) transformation of the Bank's organization and culture, making it more Client-centric and results-oriented, and - (v) opportunistic promotion of inorganic growth at a national (in the face of likely consolidation) and international level.
+- (i) optimizing the Bank's commercial functions, ensuring the growth, loyalty, and profitability of personal and corporate customers; - (ii) innovating our offer, both within the core banking business and through expansion to new product lines such as insurance, diversifying the sources of revenue and reducing exposure to debt securities; - (iii) digitalization of BFA, both in internal processes and in the relationship with Clients; - (iv) transformation of the Bank's organization and culture, making it more Client-centric and results-oriented, and - (v) opportunistic promotion of inorganic growth at a national (in the face of likely consolidation) and international level.